The House of Yes: Reception

 The House of Yes was included in Magill's Cinema Annual 1998: A Survey of the Films of 1997.
 The book states that, "like The Myth of Fingerprints (1997), Mark Waters' directorial debut is another entry in the dysfunctional, home-for-the-holidays genre, only this movie is one creepy black comedy", adding that "[the] shocking tale of family secrets is both perversely funny and fearless."
-The book said that Posey was "perfectly cast as the glamorous yet twisted Jackie-O", claiming that her performance is "the highlight of the film – she far outshines the other actors with her dead-on portrayal of a unstable young woman about to go over the edge."
+The book said that Posey was "perfectly cast as the glamorous yet twisted Jackie-O", claiming that her performance is "the highlight of the film – she far outshines the other actors with her dead-on portrayal of an unstable young woman about to go over the edge."

 A contemporary negative review came from Rex Reed of The New York Observer.
 He wrote in October 1997, "The House of Yes is supposed to be what unhinged rookie playwrights call a 'black comedy', but as Molly used to say to Fibber McGee on the radio, “T’ain’t funny, McGee."
 Reed criticized the claustrophobic nature of the film and the "static" direction of Waters, saying "at least the misfits in Home for the Holidays and The Myth of Fingerprints got away from the cranberry sauce from time to time and actually fled the claustrophobia of the dining room table.
 The loony tunes in The House of Yes don’t look as if they even remember the last time they breathed real air or ate real food."
 He also disliked Tori Spelling's role in the film, remarking, "does the fact that Mr. Spelling provided the financing have anything to do with this hapless miscasting?
 Just asking."

 For her performance, Posey was awarded a Special Recognition for Acting Award at Sundance.